Financial-Times/origami/apps/website/_services/polyfill-service.md

 This service is freely available to anyone, though it's offered without a service-level agreement for users outside of the Financial Times.

-To start using the Polyfill Service, please <a href="https://polyfill.io/" class="o-typography-link--external">refer to the service documentation</a>.
+To start using the Polyfill Service, please <a href="https://polyfill.io/">refer to the service documentation</a>.